skkumaravel/devnet-1229/README.md

 ## Create your first gRPC call.

-1. Open up a new file called `example.py` in your favorite editor and add the following config.
+1. Open up a new file called `example.py` in your favorite editor and add the following code.

 ```python
 from iosxr_grpc.cisco_grpc_client import CiscoGRPCClient